 The courtship lasted for three years.
 Pearl’s mother was against the relationship because she thought Albert was “too dark”.
 Of course this caused problems with them meeting and going anywhere together.
 Many letters were exchanged and they met at church functions.
 Their houses were about 2.3 miles apart.
 It was a straight trolley ride down N. Illinois in those days.
 Today that would be a 23 minute ride by bus.
 I imagine it took a bit longer by trolley in the early 1900s.

 As Albert neared the end of his course of study, his thoughts turned to where he would practice and to their marriage.
 They set the date for October, 1910.
 He graduated in June and as an intern was appointed to the City Hospital.
 On September 2 he received his Physicians License and on September 29, 1910 Albert and Pearl applied for a marriage license.
-On October 2, 1910 they were married in a quiet ceremony at Pearl’s house.
+Later that day, they were married in a quiet ceremony at Pearl’s house.
 The Indianapolis Star column “News of Colored Folk” contained this item,

 “In the presence of relatives and immediate friends of the two families Dr. Albert B. Cleage, Intern at the City Dispensary and Miss Pearl D. Reed, 2730 Kenwood Avenue were married at noon Thursday.
 The Rev. D.F.
 White of the Witherspoon United Presbyterian Church officiated.
 Immediately after the ceremony Dr. and Mrs. Cleage left on their wedding tour, during which they will visit the Appalachian Exposition at Knoxville, Tenn., and points farther south.”
 The points farther south would have been his family’s home in Athens, Tennessee.